kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ## The CPU

-Before we get into how concurrency works in Kotlin specifically, let's establish a basic understanding of how computers enable concurrency.
+Before we get into how concurrency works in Kotlin, let's establish a basic understanding of how computers enable concurrency.

 The CPU (Central Processing Unit) is responsible for executing all* of the instructions of our programs.